rsyslog/rsyslog/source/configuration/modules/omfwd.rst

 Permits to specify an interval at which the current connection is broken and re-established.
 This setting is primarily an aid to load balancers.
-After the configured number of messages has been transmitted, the current connection is terminated and a new one started.
+After the configured number of batches (equals roughly to messages for UDP traffic, dependent on batch size for TCP) has been transmitted, the current connection is terminated and a new one started.
 Note that this setting applies to both TCP and UDP traffic.
 For UDP, the new \`\`connection'' uses a different source port (ports